EasyTPP: Towards Open Benchmarking Temporal Point Processes: Abstract

 \section{Abstract}

 Continuous-time event sequences play a vital role in real-world domains such as healthcare, finance, online shopping, social networks, and so on.
-To model such data, temporal point processes (TPPs) have emerged as the most advanced generative models, making a significant impact in both academic and application communities.
-Despite the emergence of many powerful models in recent years, there is still no comprehensive benchmark to evaluate them.
+To model such data, temporal point processes (TPPs) have emerged as the most natural and competitive models, making a significant impact in both academic and application communities.
+Despite the emergence of many powerful models in recent years, there hasn't been a central benchmark for these models and future research endeavors.
 This lack of standardization impedes researchers and practitioners from comparing methods and reproducing results, potentially slowing down progress in this field.
-In this paper, we present EasyTPP, which aims to establish a central benchmark for evaluating TPPs.
-Compared to previous work that also contributed datasets, our EasyTPP has three unique contributions to the community: (i) a comprehensive implementation of eight highly cited neural TPPs with the integration of commonly used evaluation metrics and datasets; (ii) a standardized benchmarking pipeline for a transparent and thorough comparison of different methods on different datasets; (iii) a universal framework supporting multiple ML libraries (e.g., PyTorch and TensorFlow) as well as custom implementations.
-Our benchmark is open-sourced: all the data and implementation can be found at this \href{https://github.com/ant-research/EasyTemporalPointProcess}{Github repository}\footnote{\url{https://github.com/ant-research/EasyTemporalPointProcess}.}.
+In this paper, we present EasyTPP, the first central repository of research assets (e.g., data, models, evaluation programs, documentations) in the area of event sequence modeling.
+Our EasyTPP makes several unique contributions to this area: a unified interface of using existing datasets and adding new datasets; a wide range of evaluation programs that are easy to use and extend as well as facilitate reproducible research; implementations of popular neural TPPs, together with a rich library of modules by composing which one could quickly build complex models.
+All the data and implementation can be found at \href{https://github.com/ant-research/EasyTemporalPointProcess}{Github repository}.
 We will actively maintain this benchmark and welcome contributions from other researchers and practitioners.
 Our benchmark will help promote reproducible research in this field, thus accelerating research progress as well as making more significant real-world impacts.